Cehir/gin-gonic-xss-middleware/README.md

 * Multipart Form Data - Content-Type multipart/form-data

 A future plan is have a feature to store all user submitted data intact and have the option to

-filter it out on the http Response, so you can choose your preference.  - in other words - data would be stored in the database as it was submitted and removed in Responses back to the user.
-pros: data integrity, cons: XSS exploits still present
+filter it out on the http Response, so you can choose your preference.
+In other words: data would be stored in the database as it was submitted and removed in Responses back to the user.
+Pros: data integrity.
+Cons: XSS exploits still present.

-# NOTE: This is Beta level code with minimal actual real world usage
+# NOTE: This is beta level code with minimal actual real world usage

 ## Contributing